bassiebloomingtonofficial/bassiebloomingtonofficial/README.md

 -15 also heavy dni unless you're friends of a friend or family.
 Even then, friends of friends iwec as I'll be very distant, given that I am an adult.
 Other than the basic dni as well, feel free to interact with me, c+h is always encouraged even if my skin says I'm not feeling well.
 I'm friendly, and I always love making friends, though I can be shy !

-- I do have undiagnosed Autism and I have diagnosed ADHD, I will get mood swings, or sometimes go nonverbal.
+- I do have undiagnosed Autism and ADHD, I will get mood swings, or sometimes go nonverbal.
 Even then, c+h is encouraged ! <3

 tldr : I'm an adult, married, and a nonsharing wanderer yumeshipper. minors iwec and wanderer doubles + bassie fictkin doubles dni.
 I sit by spawn. iwec always despite c+h being encouraged !